-140 SnowModel-LG
+SnowModel-LG

 SnowModel-LG is a prognostic snow model originally developed for terrestrial snow applications, now adapted for snow depth reconstruction over sea ice using Lagrangian ice parcel tracking (Liston et al., 2020).
-Physical snow processes are included such as blowing snow redistribution and sublimation, density evolution and snow pack metamorphosis.
+Physical snow processes are included such as blowing snow redistribution and sublimation, density evolution, and snowpack metamorphosis.
 SnowModel-LG is used in a Lagrangian framework to redistribute snow around the Arctic basin as the sea ice moves.
-Tracking begins on August 1st 1980

-- 145 assuming snow-free initial conditions, and accumulates snow until July 31st of the next year.
-On July 31st, any remaining snow that is isothermal and saturated with meltwater becomes superimposed ice and is no longer identified as 'snow'.
+Tracking begins on 1 August 1980, assuming snow-free initial conditions, and accumulates snow until 31 July of the next year.
+On 31 July, any remaining snow that is isothermal and saturated with meltwater becomes superimposed ice and is no longer identified as "snow".
 SnowModel-LG is the only data product that includes snow depth during the melt season.
-The essential inputs to this data product are atmospheric reanalysis estimates of precipitation, 2m air temperature, wind speed and direction, and weekly ice motion vectors from NISDC (Stroeve et al., 2020).
+The essential inputs to this data product are atmospheric reanalysis estimates of precipitation, 2 m air temperature, wind speed and direction, and weekly ice motion vectors from NSIDC (Stroeve et al., 2020).
 Weekly ice motion vectors are linearly interpolated to daily resolution.
-Output relevant to - 150 this study are the snow depth and bulk snow density (Liston et al., 2020), and are provided on a 25×25 km EASE grid.
-A recent study (Stroeve et al., 2020) evaluated SnowModel-LG using NASA MERRA2 (Gelaro et al., 2017) and ERA5 atmospheric reanalysis fields (Hersbach and Dee, 2016) against several data sets including OIB, IMBs, MagnaProbe and passive microwave estimates.
+Outputs relevant to this study are the snow depth and bulk snow density (Liston et al., 2020) and are provided on a 25×25 km EASE grid.
+A recent study (Stroeve et al., 2020) evaluated SnowModel-LG using NASA MERRA-2 (Gelaro et al., 2017) and ERA5 atmospheric reanalysis fields (Hersbach and Dee, 2016) against several data sets including OIB, IMBs, MagnaProbe and passive microwave estimates.
 They found that the model captured observed spatial and seasonal variability in snow depth accumulation, while also showing statistically significant declines in snow depth since 1980 during the cold season.
-The temporal resolution of the back and LG is this back are 1080 and 214 to 1, 2019. - 155 SnowModel-LG is daily between 1st August 1980 and 31st July 2018.
+The temporal resolution of SnowModel-LG is daily between 1 August 1980 and 31 July 2018.